This is the multi-page printable view of this section. Click here to print.

 - Go to the official Microsoft SQL Server page and download the SSMS program.

-- Connect the hard drive of the user PC to upload the file to the Bastion host.
+- Connect the user’s PC hard drive to upload the file to the Bastion host.

-- Select the local disk where the file was downloaded to the drive and click the Confirm button.
+- Select the local disk of the location where the file was downloaded on the drive, and click the OK button.

-- Download the file, copy it to the Bastion Host, and upload it, then click the SSMS (Microsoft SQL Server Management Studio) installation file to install it.
+- Copy the downloaded file, upload it to the Bastion Host, and click the SSMS (Microsoft SQL Server Management Studio) installation file to install.

 - Run SSMS (Microsoft SQL Server Management Studio).
-The Connect to Server popup window will appear.
+A Connect to Server popup will appear.

-- Connect to Server popup window, enter the database server information created in 3-1.
-Microsoft SQL Server(DBaaS) service creation and click the Connect button.
+- Connect to Server In the popup window, enter the Database server information created in 3-1.
+Microsoft SQL Server(DBaaS) 서비스 생성하기 and click the Connect button.

 3 - API Reference